Spirituality

 -

-In my practice, I also use yoga nidra as a gentle, hypnotic entryway—particularly in past life regressions and somatic trauma reconciliation.
-Its capacity to soften the mind’s grip allows for profound inner journeys and deep-rooted healing.
+In my practice, I use yoga nidra as a gentle entryway into guided meditations.
+Its capacity to soften the mind’s grip allows for unforced inner journeys and deep-rooted healing.

 No special preparation is required before you arrive.
-Simply wear comfortable clothes and be prepared to lie down for the duration of the session.
+Simply wear comfortable clothes, as you will be invited to lie down for the duration of the session.
 If you have an intention before your meditation, you are welcome to share it with me—but an intention is not necessary.
 If possible, clear space in your schedule afterward, as you may want time to journal, rest, or process the experience.

-The most traditional format, based on the teachings of Swami Satyananda Saraswati, with intuitively crafted meditations tailored to your needs
+The most traditional format, based on the teachings of Swami Satyananda Saraswati, as well as intuitively crafted meditations tailored to your needs

 Inner Child Work & Trauma Reconciliation